600 Seconds to Minutes: A thorough look to Time Conversion

 Q1: Why is it important to learn to convert seconds to minutes?

 A1: Converting seconds to minutes is crucial for understanding and managing time efficiently.
-Many real-world applications require this skill, from sports timing to project management.
+Day to day, many real-world applications require this skill, from sports timing to project management.
 It's a fundamental mathematical skill that improves numerical literacy.

 Q2: Are there any online tools to assist with this conversion?